-Loss raw material or finished goods inventory due to unexpected reasons such as theft, fire, or in transit are some of the examples.
+Loss of raw material or finished goods inventory due to unexpected reasons such as theft, fire, or in transit are some of the examples.
 It can be avoided and occurs only due to the lack of precautions.
-Therefore, this type is not adjusted in the cost of goods sold but it takes to in the profit and loss statement.
-Therefore, the abnormal loss doesn’t increase the per-unit cost of goods sold.
-There is no formula for its calculations as it is not fixed or expected.
+Therefore, this type is not adjusted in the cost of goods sold, but it takes to in the profit and loss statement.
+Thus, abnormal loss doesn’t increase the per-unit cost of goods sold.
+There is no formula for its calculations, as it is not fixed or expected.

-- However, suppose certain inventory is supposed to be stored at a certain temperature but due to power failure, this temperature level is not maintained.
-This is an example of abnormal spoilage, which was not predetermined or expected.
+- However, suppose certain inventory is supposed to be stored at a certain temperature, but due to power failure, this temperature level is not maintained.
+It is an example of abnormal spoilage, which was not predetermined or expected.

 Why Do We Pay Attention to Spoilage?

 - Normal Spoilage needs to be paid attention to keep track of the percentage of the same.
-If this is a stable percentage and equivalent to that of the competitors or prevalent in the industry, then there is nothing to worry, but if a particular firm has a very high percentage, it is an indication for the company to revisit the production process or the points after production where it is occurring.
-This is done with the aim of pinpointing the cause of the same and assessing how it can be improved.
+If this is a stable percentage and equivalent to the competitor’s or prevalent in the industry, then there is nothing to worry about.
+Still, if a particular firm has a very high percentage, it is an indication for the company to revisit the production process or the points after production where it is occurring.
+It is done to pinpoint the cause of the same and assess how it can be improved.
 Any improvement will reduce the cost of production and increase the profit margin.

 - Abnormal spoilage is always a matter of concern.
-This is avoidable loss and therefore it attracts a lot of flack from the higher-ups in the company.
-If the plant is not taking enough safety measures such as those against fire or theft, then it is on the plant supervisor because such mistakes cost a lot to the company which can be prevented.
+It is an avoidable loss, and therefore, it attracts a lot of flack from the higher-ups in the company.
+If the plant is not taking enough safety measures such as those against fire or theft, then it is on the plant supervisor because such mistakes cost a lot to the company, which can be prevented.

 Difference Between Spoilage and By-Product

-- Spoilage is the unusable material that is produced as a part of the manufacturing process, while by-product is the usable material that is released from the manufacturing of another product.
-For example, in the production of sugar, several by-products are produced such as molasses, beet pulp, and bagasse.
+- Spoilage is the unusable material that is produced as a part of the manufacturing process.
+At the same time, the by-product is the usable material that is released from the manufacturing of another product.
+For example, in the production of sugar, several by-products are produced, such as molasses, beet pulp, and bagasse.
 These products are sold for a higher value than scrap as these are demanded in the consumer market.

-- Abnormal spoilage is minimized and its occurrence is not wanted, however, the production of by-products is wanted to a degree that it doesn’t affect the revenues from the main product.
-The amount of by-product is predetermined and depending upon how much raw material is being used in the manufacturing process.
-The main product generally sells for a higher price and therefore the level of by-product should not exceed the point where the main product produce is lower than the general input-output ratio of raw material and the finished product.
+- Abnormal spoilage is minimized, and its occurrence is not wanted.
+However, the production of by-products is wanted up to the degree that it doesn’t affect revenues from the main product.
+The amount of by-product is predetermined and depends upon how much raw material is being used in the manufacturing process.
+The main product generally sells for a higher price.
+Therefore the level of by-product should not exceed the point where the main product produce is lower than the general input-output ratio of raw material and the finished product.

-Spoilage is the wastage occurring due to the production process and in the normal course, because not entire raw material can be utilized, some become scrap.
-This is unavoidable and is expected and therefore known as normal spoilage.
+Spoilage is the wastage occurring due to the production process, and in the normal course, because not entire raw material can be utilized, some become scrap.
+It is unavoidable and is expected and therefore known as normal spoilage.
 At times it can take place unknowingly and can be recognized only after production due to the use of spoiled inputs.

 Normal spoilage is accounted for by increasing the per-unit cost of goods sold while the abnormal storage is accounted for in the profit and loss or the income statement.

-This has been a guide to spoilage and its meaning.
-Here we discuss examples, types and why do we pay attention to spoilage.
+This article has been a guide to spoilage and its meaning.
+Here we discuss examples, types, and why do we pay attention to spoilage.
 You may learn more about financing from the following articles –